-Tetracyclines (see Table 20: Bacteria and Antibacterial Drugs: Tetracyclines) are bacteriostatic antibiotics that bind to the 30S subunit of the ribosome, thus inhibiting bacterial protein synthesis.
+Tetracyclines (see see Tetracyclines) are bacteriostatic antibiotics that bind to the 30S subunit of the ribosome, thus inhibiting bacterial protein synthesis.

 About 60 to 80% of tetracycline and ≥ 90% of doxycycline and minocycline are absorbed after oral use.
 However, absorption is decreased by metallic cations (eg, aluminum, Ca, Mg, iron); thus, tetracyclines cannot be taken with preparations containing these substances (eg, antacids, many vitamin and mineral supplements).
 Food decreases absorption of tetracycline but not of doxycycline or minocycline.

 Tetracyclines penetrate into most body tissues and fluids.
 All are concentrated in unobstructed bile.
 However, CSF levels are not reliably therapeutic.
 Minocycline is the only tetracycline that reaches high concentrations in tears and saliva.
 Tetracycline and minocycline are excreted primarily in urine.
 Doxycycline is excreted primarily in the intestinal tract.